Britain defends healthcare system after Trump Twitter attack

 Britain’s health system delivers free care for all.
 It is typically one of the most important issues for voters during elections and often regarded as a weakness for May’s Conservative, or Tory, Party, whose opponents accuse the government of inadequately investing in it.

-Outraged Britons flocked to Twitter with message defending the NHS, with many pointing out that the march Trump referred to was organized by groups that want to increase the health service’s funding, not dismantle it.
+Twitter users flooded to defend the NHS, with many pointing out that the march Trump referred to was organised by groups which want to increase the health service’s funding, not dismantle it.

-The rally drew 60,000 people to central London on Saturday according to one of its organizers, Health Campaigns Together.
+The rally drew 60,000 people to central London on Saturday according to one of its organisers, Health Campaigns Together.
 Protesters demanding more funding for the service marched on Prime Minister Theresa May’s office.

 Even Health Secretary Hunt, one of the main targets of the protesters’ anger, snapped back sharply at Trump.